bdmendes/bdmendes.github.io/content/blog/2025/2025-07-12-announcing-a-brand-new-project-smockito.md

     }
 ```

 We've just applied the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
-However, as with most rules and principles, they should not be followed blindly.
+However, I don't think rules should be followed blindly.
 In this case, we could argue that we are just duplicating code where in reality (production code) we will just have one implementation.
 Isn't that boilerplate?[^boilerplate]

 A mocking framework solves just this problem.